Login Security for Community Websites: Forums, Groups, and Networks

 - Avoid displaying CAPTCHA on the initial login attempt.

-With the LoginPress CAPTCHA option, you can enable CAPTCHA on required forms without bloating the UX or causing excessive user friction.
+With the LoginPress CAPTCHA option, you can enable CAPTCHA on required forms without hurting the UX or causing user friction.

-This balances security and usability, especially for active communities.
+This balances security and usability, especially for active community forums.

 3. Role-based Controls